A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider

 \subsection{Ratio of charmonium to open-charm state}

 It is interesting to study the production dynamics of charmonium states relative to open-charm states.
 In Fig.~\ref{fig: Jpsi_D0_ratio}, on the upper panel, the normalized $J/\psi$ to $D^{0}$ yield as a function of $p_{\rm T}$ is shown in minimum bias $pp$ collisions.
 To understand the contribution coming from the charm and beauty sectors, we estimate the ratio of prompt $J/\psi$ to prompt $D^{0}$, as well as the ratio of nonprompt $J/\psi$ to nonprompt $D^{0}$.
-We observe similar trends for the prompt and nonprompt cases.
-A rise in the ratio can be seen up to $p_{\rm{T}}\simeq 5~\rm{GeV}/\textit{c}$ and it shows a flat trend beyond $5~\rm{GeV}/\textit{c}$.
+We observe similar trends for the prompt and nonprompt cases up to $p_{\rm{T}}\simeq 5~\rm{GeV}/\textit{c}$, a rise in the ratio can be seen.
+However, the prompt $J/\psi$ to prompt $D^{0}$ ratio decreases slightly after $p_{\rm{T}}\simeq 5~\rm{GeV}/\textit{c}$ as compared to the nonprompt case, which remains flat.
 This trend is universal for all center-of-mass energies.
 It indicates that the relative number of $J/\psi$ increases as compared to $D^{0}$, with an increase in $p_{\rm T}$.
 One can notice that the ratio of nonprompt $J/\psi$ to nonprompt $D^{0}$ is higher than one, indicating a higher number of nonprompt $J/\psi$ compared to nonprompt $D^{0}$.
 Assuming that the same beauty hadrons contribute to the production of nonprompt $J/\psi$ and nonprompt $D^0$ mesons, $\langle J/\psi \rangle/\langle D^{0}\rangle>1$ for nonprompt case indicates that a beauty hadron would more likely to decay into a $J/\psi$ than to a $D^{0}$ mesons.